ambanum/disinfo.quaidorsay.fr/_pages/en/cgus-experimentations.md

 {% include cgus/chart.html %}

+For a given month, an active service is a service for which at least one new version has been detected.
+The number of tracked services is the total number of services for which a version has been retrieved since the beginning of the project.

 ## Stats

 Descriptive statistics have also been generated for each tracked service as well as document type.